Nishkarsh5/Basic_WebCrawler/README.md

 # Basic_WebCrawler
-Getting the link, name and specifications of laptops available on flipkart.
+Getting the link, name and specifications of laptops available on [www.flipkart.com]

 ## Prerequisites
 ### Modules